Multivariate second order Poincar\'e inequalities for Poisson functionals: Abstract

-a multi-dimensional generalization of the Kolmogorov distance, where $\ell\in\N$ and $\mathbb{H}_{\ell}$ is the set of indicator functions of intersections of $\ell$ closed half-spaces in $\R^m$.
-The bounds are multivariate counterparts of the second order Poincar\'e inequalities of \cite{LPS} and, as such, are expressed in terms of integrated moments of first and second order difference operators.
-The derived second order Poincar\'e inequalities for non-smooth test functions, which are of the same order as for smooth test functions, are made possible by new bounds on the derivatives of solutions to the Stein equation for the multivariate normal distribution, which might be of independent interest.
-We present applications to the multivariate normal approximation of first order Wiener-It\^o integrals and of statistics of Boolean models.
+Given a vector $F =(F_1,\hdots,F_m)$ of Poisson functionals $F_1,\hdots,F_m$, we investigate the proximity between $F$ and an $m$-dimensional centered Gaussian random vector $N_\Sigma$ with covariance matrix $\Sigma\in\R^{m\times m}$.
+Apart from finding proximity bounds for the $d_2$- and $d_3$-distances, based on classes of smooth test functions, we obtain proximity bounds for the $d_{convex}$-distance, based on the less tractable test functions comprised of indicators of convex sets.
+The bounds for all three distances are shown to be of the same order, which is presumably optimal.
+The bounds are multivariate counterparts of the univariate second order Poincar\'e inequalities and, as such, are expressed in terms of integrated moments of first and second order difference operators.
+The derived second order Poincar\'e inequalities for indicators of convex sets are made possible by a new bound on the second derivatives of the solution to the Stein equation for the multivariate normal distribution.
+We present applications to the multivariate normal approximation of first order Poisson integrals and of statistics of Boolean models.

-6pt \textit {Key words and phrases.} Stein's method, multivariate normal approximation, second order Poincar\'e inequality, Malliavin calculus, smoothing, Poisson process
+6pt {\bf Key words and phrases:} Stein's method; multivariate normal approximation; second order Poincar\'e inequality; Malliavin calculus; smoothing, Poisson process